 Urbis has been engaged by ESR Australia (the Proponent) to undertake an Aboriginal Cultural Heritage Assessment (ACHA) for Lots 11, 12 and 13 in DP 253503 at 290-308 Aldington Road, as well as 59-62 and 63 Abbotts Road, Kemps Creek, NSW (hereafter referred as the 'subject area').
-The ACHA informed the preparation of the present Aboriginal Cultural Heritage Assessment Report (ACHAR), which will accompany State Significant Development (SSD) application 9080531.
+The ACHA informed the preparation of the present Aboriginal Cultural Heritage Assessment Report (ACHAR), which will accompany State Significant Development (SSD) application 9080531 for a warehousing and distribution centre within the subject area to be known as Westlink.